-- The Perfectionist: David has long been praised as absolute perfection of human anatomy.
+- The Perfectionist: David has long been praised as absolute perfection of human anatomy (not counting the deliberate alterations above).
 Michelangelo worked for two years straight on David, sleeping rarely and eating sparsely.
 There are hundreds of tiny details that you can see, from the raised veins on his hand from the grip on the stone to the small genitals, not only standard for the time and area, but also an example of pre-battle shrinkage.

 The only notable anatomy flaw is that of a missing muscle in the back.
 But it was necessary.
 A flaw in the block of marble prevented Michelangelo from carving it, as mentioned in a letter he released at the time of finishing.
 It's the same flaw (among others) that had the block of marble sitting in a plaza for 40 years before Michelangelo took a chance.